ShellRechargeSolutionsEU/ocpp/README.md

 This library is the implementation of OCPP developed and used by NewMotion, one of Europe's largest Electric Vehicle Charge Point Operators.

 The library is designed with versatility in mind.
-OCPP comes in 3 versions (1.2, 1.5 and 1.6), two transport variants (SOAP/XML aka OCPP-S and WebSocket/JSON aka OCPP-J), and two roles ("Charge Point" and "Central System").
-This library will help you with almost any combination of those.
-Only version 1.2 with WebSocket/JSON and version 1.6 with SOAP/XML are not possible.
+OCPP comes in 4 versions (1.2, 1.5, 1.6 and 2.0), two transport variants (SOAP/XML aka OCPP-S and WebSocket/JSON aka OCPP-J), and two roles ("Charge Point" and "Central System").
+This library will help you with 1.2 and 1.5 over SOAP, and with 1.5 and 1.6 over JSON.

+Version 1.2 with WebSocket/JSON and version 1.6 with SOAP/XML are not possible.
+Also there is no support for OCPP 2.0 yet.

-Also, you will probably want to use different WebSocket libraries for different scenarios: a production back-office server with tens of thousands of concurrent connections, a client in a load testing tool, or a simple one-off script to test a certain behavior.
+Users of this library probably want to use different WebSocket libraries for different scenarios: a production back-office server with tens of thousands of concurrent connections, a client in a load testing tool, or a simple one-off script to test a certain behavior.
 This library uses the